Nicki Minaj Critic Jerome Trammel Is Suing The Rapper For Cyberbullying After Her Fans Issue Death Threats

 A Nicki Minaj critic is accusing the rapper of rallying her fans to threaten and harass him.
 Now, Jerome Trammel is rallying his own support to take legal action against her.

 Trammel, a pop culture commentator, has started a GoFundMe campaign to raise $15,000 in lawyer fees.
-According to Trammel he is planning to sue for crimes that include cyberbullying,mass harassment, doxxing, making threats and more.
+According to Trammel, he is planning to sue for crimes that include cyberbullying, mass harassment, doxxing, making threats and more.

 The issue between Trammel and Minaj started when he decided to critique her latest interview with Elle Magazine.